m-cho/proxy-mocksy/README.md

 ## Known Issues

-- Configuration changes require manual refresh using the refresh button
+- Configuration changes require manual refresh using the refresh button (VS Code extension)
 - Server restart may take a few seconds on some systems
+- CLI mode doesn't support hot-reload (restart required for config changes)

 ---

 ## Development and Contributing

-This extension is built with TypeScript and uses:
+This project is built with TypeScript and uses:
 - **Koa.js** for the HTTP server
 - **TSyringe** for dependency injection
 - **VS Code Extension API** for editor integration
+- **Commander.js** for CLI argument parsing
+- **Dual-mode architecture** supporting both extension and CLI operation

 ## Credits